Who can press records with Holiday Records?

-What will your turnaround times be?
+What are your turnaround times?

 As each project is different, it is difficult to provide a fixed turnaround time.
 That said, we will provide an estimated date of completion when an order has been placed and we work hard to meet these projected deadlines.

 Turnaround time begins when audio and artwork has been approved and a deposit paid.